 Methodology

-CarInsurance.com commissioned Quadrant Information Services in 2024 to field rates for 40-year-old drivers with full coverage car insurance (limits of 100/300/100 and $500 deductibles) in 34,588 ZIP codes across the U.S. Percentages are rounded to the nearest whole number.
+CarInsurance.com commissioned Quadrant Information Services to field rates for 40-year-old drivers with full coverage car insurance (limits of 100/300/100 and $500 deductibles) in 34,588 ZIP codes across the U.S. Percentages are rounded to the nearest whole number.

 Laura Longero